sanyae2439/Exiled.DevTools/README.md

 # Indicates whether the plugin is enabled or not
   is_enabled: true
   # Indicates whether logging events args
+  Debug: true
+  # Indicate if you want to see Debug log
   logging_event_args: true
   # Indicates whether logging IEnumerables
   logging_ienumerables: true